JCSDA/jedi-docs/docs/using/running_skylab/running_skylab.rst

 1- Load modules
 ^^^^^^^^^^^^^^^
-First, you need to load all the modules needed to build jedi-bundle and solo/r2d2/ewok/simobs/skylab.
-Note that loading modules only sets up the environment for you.
-You still need to build jedi-bundle, run ctests, install solo/r2d2/ewok/simobs and download skylab.
+First, you need to load all the modules needed to build jedi-bundle and :code:`solo/r2d2/ewok/simobs/skylab.` Note that loading modules only sets up the environment for you.
+You still need to build jedi-bundle, run ctests, install :code:`solo/r2d2/ewok/simobs` and clone skylab.

 Please note that currently we only support Orion, Hercules, Derecho, Discover, S4, and AWS platforms.
 If you are working on a system not specified below please follow the instructions on :ref:`jedi_portability`.